TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/Get-B1DelegatedZone.md

 # Get-B1DelegatedZone

 ## SYNOPSIS
-Retrieves a list of delegated zones from BloxOneDDI
+Retrieves a list of delegated zones from Universal DDI

 ## SYNTAX